-view_name - string The name of the view where the renderer is being called. (index, database, table, and row are the most important ones.)
+view\name - string The name of the current view being called. index, database, table, and row are the most important ones.

 The callback function can return None, if it is unable to render the data, or a dictionary with the following keys: